UK plans airline laws to stop Britons from joining Islamic State

 "It will also enhance our ability to monitor and control the actions of those who pose a threat," he added.

 The rules would require airlines to seek permission to carry such passengers.
-An automatic system based on passenger lists provided by airlines would flag high-risk travellers and stop them boarding aircraft.
+An automatic system based on passenger lists provided by airlines would flag high-risk travelers and stop them boarding aircraft.

 The new powers are part of Britain's efforts to stop foreign fighters from entering Syria via commercial flights and come weeks after three London schoolgirls fled Britain to join up with Islamic State through Turkey.